-Difficult to categorise, François Weigel is an recognised exponent of baroque music which he particularly loves, but also can be heard sharing the stage with DJ Doctor Bone (the darling of New York dance floor music) or in live improvisation on radio France Musique on themes created by notes given by the public.
+Difficult to categorize, François Weigel is an recognized exponent of baroque music which he particularly loves, but also can be heard sharing the stage with DJ Doctor Bone (the darling of New York dance floor music) or in live improvisation on radio France Musique on themes created by notes given by the public.
 He gives two pianos sessions with the french jazzman player Pierre de Bethmann or the performer of rare instruments Thomas Bloch.

-François Weigel appears regularly on radio and television across Europe, on TF1 with Patrick Poivre d’Arvor, France Télévision with Eve Ruggieri, Patrick de Carolis, LCI, France Inter with Frederic Lodeon, Stephane Bern, die Deutsche Welle.
-He has given piano recitals on the Radio Suisse Romande, die Deutsche Rundfunk, the Norvegian National Radio, Radio Classique and France Musique.
+François Weigel appears regularly on radio and television across Europe, on TF1 with Patrick Poivre d’Arvor, France Télévision with Eve Ruggieri, Patrick de Carolis, LCI, die Deutsche Welle, France Inter with Frédéric Lodéon, Stéphane Bern.
+He has given piano recitals on Radio Suisse Romande, Deutschlandfunk Kultur, the Norvegian National Radio, Radio Classique and France Musique.

 His Messiaen’s Turangalila CD for Naxos with the Polish Radio National Orchestra has been universally acclaimed in the international press as the recording of reference.
 Equally highly praised by the Monde de la Musique (Choc) and Repertoire (10/10), and elected "best month’s CD" by Rondo, "Editor’s Choice "by Gramophone.
 The recording also won the international "Classical Music Award" from the Midem.